Mediterranean Chicken and mushrooms is a recipe that you’ll end up memorizing as I bet it will become one of your “go-to” weeknight dishes.

 It’s great for a weeknight meal as you just use one pan for the entire meal; no cooking of a side dish, as the rice cooks in the sauce with the chicken.

-I hope you’ll try it as everyone who has tried it really loves it.
+I hope you’ll try my Mediterranean chicken and mushrooms as everyone who has tried it really loves it.
 Just make sure to make more than you think you’ll need if you’re making it for 11 people!

 serves 4 to 6